 While more and more women are ready to rock their natural gray hair color, the idea of growing out gray hair and wearing the nasty grown-out roots for several months makes many shiver.

 Although the transition to gray does take time and dedication, you can definitely look your best in the process.
-Check out 10 ways to go gray with grace and choose one or several to map out your own journey.
+Check out 10 ways to go gray with grace to map out your own journey.

 Growing out gray hair is often taken as a necessary evil needed to get benefits like ditching the die, enjoying healthier hair, and wearing a trendy gray color.
 But let’s face it, letting your hair go gray takes more than deciding to do so.

 As soon as you have a few inches of regrowth, you might face some “useful recommendations” from people, whose opinions you don’t ask.
 More distressing, you may not like what you see in the mirror.

 Thus, if you embark on the journey, there are a few basic rules to stick to:

 Ready to commit to growing out your highlights of wisdom?
 Consider these 10 ideas for a smooth transition full of confidence and self-love.

 Dyeing your hair into one of the shades of gray, ashy, silver, or platinum color before starting a transition might do you a great favor.
 First, you will give yourself a chance to get accustomed to a new hue.
 Secondly, your natural salt and pepper hair will not make such a great contrast and will not attract so much attention when growing in.

 A good idea is to see what color prevails in your graying roots and opt for a matching tone.
 Just see what a great job this ashy brown does for a beautiful and gradual transition.
 When gray hair grows in, you may keep dyeing the face-framing layers to maintain a more intentional look until you have a full head of gray hair.